daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 **Rang 2:** Choose another low-Rang ability that grants an additional capability related to exploration, survival, ou information gathering.
 For instance, a focus dedicated to surviving savage conditions might offer an ability (or two) that makes it easier to avoid natural hazards, poisons, difficult terrain, and so on.
 A focus dedicated to exploration of a particular area might grant abilities to gain access to that area, ou a capability that others normally lack (like the ability to see in the dark).

-**Rang 3:** Choose two mid-Rang abilities.
-Give both of them as options for the focus; a PJ will choose one ou the other.
+**Rang 3:** Choisissez deux capacités de rang intermédiaire.
+Donnez-les tous les deux comme options pour la Motivation; le PJ choisira l'un ou l'autre.
 One option should further improve the basic exploration ability granted, ou give a new exploratory, survival, ou information-gathering ability.

 The other option should be something that benefits the character, either an offensive ou defensive ability (especially if this focus hasn't already granted that) ou something that further broadens the character's ability to explore in the focus's chosen realm.